-Employee health and wellness is a priority for many organizations but deciding how you to deliver can be a challenge.
-Check out these 3 options to see what may be the best fit for your organization.
+Employee health and wellbeing is a priority for many organizations but deciding how to BEST deliver programs in YOUR organization can be a challenge.
+Here are 3 options for you to consider.

 The challenge in doing so oftentimes is bandwidth and skill-set.